electro-logic/RawGray/README.md

 # How to use it

-- Convert RAW images to Gray16 or Rgb48 mosaiced TIFF images.
+- Convert RAW images to Gray16 or Rgb48 mosaiced TIFF images
 	- [RawTherapee](https://www.rawtherapee.com): set the Demosaicing Method "None"
 	- [LibRaw](https://www.libraw.org/): run the command "dcraw_emu.exe -T -4 -disinterp -o 0 input.dng"
 - Open the TIFF image with RawGray